mzabrisk/stock-analysis/README.md

 # Stock Analysis with VBA - Module 2 Challenge

 ## Project Overview
-The purpose of this project was to refactor - or rewrite - the VBA code we wrote during the module 2 exercizes.
-The code we wrote during the module 2 exercizes involved vested **for loops**, and looped through all lines in the stock performance spreadsheets multiple times - once for each ticker analyzed.
+The purpose of this project was to refactor - or rewrite - the VBA code we wrote during the module 2 exercises.
+The code we wrote during the module 2 exercises involved vested **for loops**, and looped through all lines in the stock performance spreadsheets multiple times - once for each ticker analyzed.
 The refectored does not contain nested **for loops**, thus only goes through the spreadsheet a single time.
 This should result in a more efficient code, which is reflected in the run time.

 ## Results